ICL VME: OMF

-Compiled object code is maintained in a format called OMF (Object Module Format).
-Unlike in many other operating systems, this is also the format used by the loader.
+Compiled object code is maintained in a format called OMF (Object Module Format), which is both the compiler output and the format used by the loader.
 Various compilers are available, as well as utilities, notably the Collector, which links the code in several OMF modules into a single module, for more efficient loading at run-time, and the Module Amender, which allows patching of the instructions in an OMF module to fix bugs, using assembly language syntax.

 SCL

 The command language for VME is known as SCL (System Control Language).

 This is much more recognizably a typed high-level programming language than the job control or shell languages found in most other operating systems: it can be likened to scripting languages such as JavaScript, though its surface syntax is derived from Algol 68.

 SCL is designed to allow both line-at-a-time interactive use from a console or from a command file, and creation of executable scripts or programs (when the language is compiled into object module format in the same way as any other VME programming language).
 The declaration of a procedure within SCL also acts as the definition of a simple form or template allowing the procedure to be invoked from an interactive terminal, with fields validated according to the data types of the underlying procedure parameters or using the default procedure parameter values.

 The built-in command vocabulary uses a consistent naming convention with an imperative verb followed by a noun: for example DELETE_FILE or DISPLAY_LIBRARY_DETAILS.
 The command can be written in full, or in an abbreviated form that combines standard abbreviations for the verb and noun: for example XF (X for DELETE, F for FILE) or DLBD (D for DISPLAY, LB for LIBRARY, D for DETAILS).

 SCL is block-structured, with begin/end blocks serving the dual and complementary roles of defining the lexical scope of variable declarations, and defining the points at which resources acquired from the operating system should be released.
 Variables in the language (which are accessible from applications in the form of environment variables) can have a number of simple types such as strings, superstrings (sequences of strings), booleans, and integers, and are also used to contain references to system resources such as files and network connections.

 It is possible to "disassemble" an SCL program from OMF back into SCL source code using the READ_SCL (or RSCL) command.
 However the output is not always perfect, and will often include errors that would stop re-compilation without user intervention.

 A simple code example can be seen on the 99 bottles of beer website.

 A more realistic example, where SCL is used to compile a program written in S3, is shown below.
 This example is taken from the Columbia University Archive of implementations of Kermit.